alexrvandam/Descriptron/README.md

 metric3d/

-## if that is correct then navigate the to gui folder or run the lauchv4.sh script if you know how to change your conda path and the simply right click and run as script if you have changed your conda path correctly as well as the script path
+## if that is correct then navigate the to gui folder or run the lauchv4.sh script if you know how to change your conda path and
+## then simply right click and run as script if you have changed your conda path correctly as well as the script path
 ## OR if you have made it this far it might just be better to

 cd  Descriptron/segment-anything-2/gui